Hoffmann-Lab/rippchen/README.md

 done
 ```

-In some cases an glibc pthreads bug (<https://sourceware.org/bugzilla/show_bug.cgi?id=23275>) may cause pigz failures (`internal threads error`) and tool leveraging on it e.g. Cutadapt.
+In some cases a glibc pthreads bug (<https://sourceware.org/bugzilla/show_bug.cgi?id=23275>) may cause pigz failures (`internal threads error`) and premature termination of toola leveraging on it e.g. Cutadapt.
 One can circumvent this by upgrading the operating system or making use of an alternative pthreads library and `LD_PRELOAD`

 ```bash
 source <path/of/installation/activate.sh>